Láadan: Tones

 The word "Láadan" has three syllables: "lá-" with the short vowel /a/ plus high tone; "-a" with the short vowel /a/ and no tone; and "-dan".

-Láadan doesn't allow any double (i.e. long) phonemes.
+Láadan does not allow any double (i.e. long) phonemes.
 Whenever two identical short vowels would occur side by side in a single morpheme, one of them has to be marked for high tone.
 When adding an affix would result in two identical vowels side by side, an epenthetic /h/ is inserted to prevent the forbidden sequence.
 The language will allow either máa or maá, but not *maa.
 These combinations can be described as: